miroaleksej/isogenyguard-sdk/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.8%2B-blue)](https://python.org)
 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https://github.com/yourrepo&label=Visitors&countColor=%23263759)

+## A Note on the Scope of This Work

+What is presented here in the public domain represents merely the tip of the iceberg of my comprehensive scientific research.
+The open-source implementation and documentation you see are but a carefully curated subset of a much deeper and broader theoretical framework developed through extensive research.

+This public-facing component serves as an entry point to a sophisticated mathematical model that integrates algebraic topology, elliptic curve cryptography, and dynamical systems theory in ways that extend far beyond the implemented functionality.
+The complete body of work contains additional theoretical breakthroughs, rigorous proofs, and advanced applications that remain under development and evaluation through formal academic channels.

 > **"Topology is not a hacking tool, but a microscope for vulnerability diagnostics.
 Ignoring it means building cryptography on sand."**